 We are a team of game designers, engineers, artists, learning experts and entrepreneurs who are passionate about delivering games that solve real-world problems.

-Jessica Trybus is the CEO of Simcoach Games where she leads the vision and strategy for using games to drive learning and behavior change.
+Jessica Trybus is the Chief Games Officer of Simcoach Games where she leads the vision and strategy for using games to drive learning and behavior change.

 Jessica founded the company out of Carnegie Mellon University based on her R&D on applying interactivity and gaming mechanics to learning and to respond to the large demand in corporations for more effective training and workforce readiness.

 Jessica is on the board of The Beckwith Institute, an organization closely associated with UPMC that is dedicated to improving clinical outcomes through patient engagement and shared decision making.
 She also currently serves as Secretary on the Three Rivers Workforce Investment Board, an organization dedicated to connecting a qualified workforce to employers in Western PA.

 Since 2004 Jessica has led special University initiatives related to combining education and technology and has served as teaching faculty at Carnegie Mellon's Entertainment Technology Center.
 Through these initiatives, and project courses that she has taught or advised, Jessica has contributed to Carnegie Mellon's recognition as a pioneer in using game-based learning, serious games and edutainment to teach people of all ages more effectively.
 Jessica speaks regularly on technology innovations for learning and training.

 Jessica began her career in Silicon Valley working with several start up or early stage web and technology companies including AltaVista, which in the late 1990s was the premier search engine dot-com.

 Jessica received her bachelor's at Cornell University and her graduate degree at Carnegie Mellon University (Entertainment Technology Center).